 Courses in a community environment

 The great thing about hosting eLearning in a community platform is that you can decide how to distribute the knowledge in the community; either you can feed knowledge to an existing community through individual courses or build an entire community around the courses.
 We’ll explain how this works in more detail below.

 It’s possible to introduce courses to an already existing community.
 For example, an organization could teach employees certain skills through their intranet.
 In Open Social, basic courses (courses that only on the course material) can be shared through landing pages or grouped via a taxonomy.
 This helps community managers to share various courses with users and helps users to find the right courses (e.g., courses can be segmented according to beginner, advanced, and expert levels).

 Additionally to the categorization, it’s possible to crosslink courses with each other to encourage users to find further relevant content.
 Course creators can even determine which page users reach after every course (and even after every segment).
-This allows creators to present users at every moment the right information for the users.
+This allows creators to present users at every moment with the right information users.